MarieIsabelBlom/ids-metadata-broker-open-frontend/README.md

 The Open Frontend provides an open-source (Apache 2.0) version of a website server that can be used in combination with the IDS Metadata Broker [reference implementation](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core).
 It provides a basic website and first user and session management capabilities.
 It is intended to enable show cases and help the further dissemination of the IDS Metadata Broker in demo scenarios and for quick testings.

-Important: This project is not intended for productive usage!
-The providers of this project do not give any guarantees regarding security breaches or any other form of warranty!
 ------

 ## Overview: Versioning